For Primary Suppliers

 can be satisfied through CFIF contributions at a fixed rate, with full market visibility before you commit.
 Annual decision.
 No long‑term lock‑in.

-Four reasons Primary Suppliers choose CFIF
+Five reasons Primary Suppliers choose CFIF

 Price certainty